About Me

 I work with language, culture, and meaning — across translation, research, and writing.

-My work sits between disciplines: part linguistic precision, part cultural interpretation, and part storytelling.
+My work spans multiple disciplines: part linguistic precision, part cultural interpretation, and part storytelling.
 I help ideas move across languages and contexts without losing their cultural specificity.

 With a background in linguistics, anthropology, and area studies, I was trained to look closely at how meaning is shaped — not only through words, but through history, social context, and lived experience.
-This perspective continues to guide everything I do, whether I am translating, conducting research, or developing written content.
+This perspective continues to guide my work, whether it’s translation, research, or developing written content for clients.

-Over the years, I have worked across academic, institutional, and independent projects in international environments.
-I value accuracy, but also understand that communication is always cultural.
+Over the years, I have worked on academic, institutional, and independent projects in international environments.
+I value accuracy, but I also understand that communication is always cultural.

-Alongside my professional work, I have lived and travelled in different regions, including Central Asia, North Africa, and Europe.
-These experiences have reinforced that language is never neutral.
-It carries perspective, emotion, and context — and translating it well requires attention to all three.
+I have lived and travelled in different regions, including Central Asia, North Africa, and Europe.
+These experiences only reinforced to me that language is never neutral.
+It carries perspective, emotion, and context — and good translation requires attention to all three.

-Today, I offer services in translation, cultural research, and writing for clients who need clarity without simplification, and accuracy without losing tone or intention.
-My work is especially suited to projects that require intercultural sensitivity, academic grounding, or careful handling of complex content.
+Today, I offer translation, cultural research, and writing for projects that require clarity without simplification, and accuracy without losing tone or intention.
+My work is especially suited to contexts that demand intercultural sensitivity, academic grounding, and careful handling of complex content.

-I am based in Budapest and work internationally.
+I am based in Budapest and I work internationally.

 QUALIFICATIONS